codingwatching/TinyPixelPlanetsPublic/README.md

 - Added platforms and fences for all wood variants
 - Added smooth stone and mud stone platforms
 - Bookmarks now show up in the system naviagation, and will help you locate bookmarked planets
+## TU6.5
+- Added crafting recipes for TU6.1 blocks
+- Added crafting recipes for scorched and permafrost blocks